-More than 40% of respondents said to often or always feel disillusioned in their work.

-When asked how frequently system factors compromise ethical standards, 40% of respondents say they experience this once or twice a week or more.

-They indicated that time pressure 39%, workload 66% and lack of resources 51% were the top three factors that most contribute to this.
+Over 25% of respondents feel often or always disillusioned in their work.
+When asked how frequently systemic factors compromise ethical standards, 42% of respondents say they experience this once or twice a week or more.
+They indicated that time pressure 54%, workload 55% and lack of resources 37% were the top three factors that most contribute to this.

-A body of research on job crafting suggests that at least 20% of work should be personally meaningful.
+A body of research on job crafting suggests that at least 20% of work should be personally meaningful.18